During the April

-This is the final post for the April A-Z Challenge.
-I posted six days a week, following the letters of the alphabet.
-I shared all the movies, books and games I watched, read and played--all the influences that turned me into the geeky person and writer I am today.
+A-Z Challenge, I’m posting six days a week, following the letters of the alphabet.
+I will share all the movies, books and games I watched, read and played--all the influences that turned me into the geeky person and writer I am today.

 MOVIES